alanho-05/c0323-code-solutions/postgres-database/postgres-database-quiz-notes.md

 - What is an attribute and what other names are used to describe them?
   Attributes are data/value that is used to describe entity/entry.
-  Other name for attribute is columns.
+  Other name for attribute is columns, properties, fields, keys.

 ## Notes